Contributed By Duensing Kippen, Ltd.

 Parties typically manage schedule-related risks by implementing milestone payments.
 Such payments are connected to penalty payments in the case of delay, but also include incentives for early completion.
 Furthermore, early termination clauses are commonly agreed.

 Thai law provides for automatic penalty provisions (ie, regardless of whether these are included in the contract between the parties) in certain commercial projects such as condominium buildings and consumer-related construction agreements.
-In both cases, any delay in completion of the project is subject to a 0.01% of the total contractual amount daily penalty, limited to 10% of the contractual amount.
+In both cases, any delay in completion of the project is subject to a daily penalty of 0.01% of the total contractual amount, limited to 10% of the contractual amount.

 One or more of the following securities is typically provided: